After a Traumatic Event

 - Seek balance in your life.
 When a personal loss occurs, it is easy to become obsessed, overwhelmed, and pessimistic.
 Balance that viewpoint by reminding yourself of people and events which are meaningful, comforting, and encouraging.
 Striving for balance empowers you and allows for a healthier perspective on yourself and the world around you.

 - If problems persist, seek professional assistance.
-If you are having difficulty managing intense reactions and/or functioning in your daily activities, contact The Center for Health and Counseling Services (Main number: 815-836-5455), describe the situation, and ask for an emergency appointment.
+If you are having difficulty managing intense reactions and/or functioning in your daily activities, contact The Student Wellness Center (Main number: 815-836-5455), describe the situation, and ask for an emergency appointment.
 After hours, call LUPD at 815-836-5222, or Will County Crisis Line at 815-722-3344.